jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Q: What if I have an ability (like the **Make Things Right** ability on Machine) that reduces the amount I pay for a card...
 Does that mean that the cost of that card is altered?
 For example, if I pay 0 points to recruit a 1-cost character, do I still get an XP for Helmut Zemo MC (Pro-Registration)?

 A: "Cost reduction effects" like The Machine, Agent Peggy Carter, Silver Sable, etc., all say that "you pay 1 less to recruit..." and not "change the cost..." of a character.
 Cards that reduce the amount you pay to recruit a character do not change the Cost of the character.
-As of this moment in VS. System 2PCG, there is not
+As of this moment in VS. System 2PCG, there is not an effe

 # Comet Fall
  When this character appears, put a -1/-1 counter on each enemy character.